mblackstock/node-red-contrib-influxdb/README.md

 In a first operation mode, selectable with a como box, these nodes use the <a href="https://www.npmjs.com/package/influx" target="_new">influxDB 1.x client</a> for node.js, specifically calling the **writePoints()**, and **query()** methods.
 Currently they can only communicate with one influxdb host.
 These nodes are used for writing and querying data in InfluxDB 1.x to 1.8+.

-Additionally, in a second operation mode, the nodes leverage the <a href="https://docs.influxdata.com/influxdb/v1.8/tools/api/#influxdb-2-0-api-compatibility-endpoints" target="_new"> influxDB 2.0 API compatibility endpoints</a> available in the <a href="https://docs.influxdata.com/influxdb/v1.8/tools/api/#influxdb-2-0-api-compatibility-endpoints" target="_new">InfluxDB 2.0 client libraries</a> for node.js.
+Additionally, in a second operation mode, the nodes leverage the <a href="https://docs.influxdata.com/influxdb/v1.8/tools/api/#influxdb-2-0-api-compatibility-endpoints" target="_new"> influxDB 2.0 API compatibility endpoints</a> available in the <a href="https://github.com/influxdata/influxdb-client-js" target="_new">InfluxDB 2.0 client libraries</a> for node.js.
 These nodes are used for writing and querying data with Flux in InfluxDB 1.8+.

-A third operation mode, available as **InfluxDB 2** category, makes use of the <a href="https://docs.influxdata.com/influxdb/v1.8/tools/api/#influxdb-2-0-api-compatibility-endpoints" target="_new">InfluxDB 2.0 client libraries</a> for writing and querying data with Flux in InfluxDB 2.0.
+A third operation mode, available as **InfluxDB 2** category, makes use of the <a href="https://github.com/influxdata/influxdb-client-js" target="_new">InfluxDB 2.0 client libraries</a> for writing and querying data with Flux in InfluxDB 2.0.

 Operation modes are selectable from the `Version` field in the configuration node.
 See the documentation of the different nodes to check the options provided by each of the modes.

 ## Prerequisites

 To run this you'll need access to an InfluxDB database version 1.x, 1.8+ or 2.0.
 See the <a href="https://influxdb.com/" target="_new">InfluxDB site</a> for more information.
-The last release of this node has been tested with InfluxDB 1.8+ and 2.0.
+The latest release of this node has been tested with InfluxDB 1.8+ and 2.0.

 ## Install